MisterNo0ne/PythonGroupTwoA2Prog/README.md

 ### Description
 Text-based adventure games are electronic games that uses a text-based user interface.
 This game concept allows the player to fully direct and make in-game decisions through input.
 Our game idea will be a spell casting game that involves exploring a world, discovering new spells, and fighting bosses.

+### How to use
+On the map screen, use WASD to move around.
+If you want to start a battle, walk towards the enemy in the bottom right corner (the red triangle).
+For now, "WASD" is the only usable layout, though arrow keys will be added soon.

 ## Features

 ### Map game state